chenxinye/mpi_krylov/README.md

 mpirun -np 4 ./solver
 ```

-The program executes all three solvers on a test sparse matrix and prints iteration counts, final residuals, and runtime for each solver.
+The program performs on a small poisson dataset (can be replaced), executes all three solvers on a test sparse matrix and prints iteration counts, final residuals, and runtime for each solver.
 Preconditioners, if included, are applied automatically.
 Adjust the number of MPI processes using -np according to your system capabilities.